stat-lab/MOPline/README.md

 ### <a name="singularity"></a>(b) Run using Singularity

-Other than MELT and INSurVeylor (MELT has license restrictions) the above 9 SV detection algorithms can be run using a Singularity image container built using the Definition file (mopline.def) included in the package.
+Other than MELT and INSurVeylor (MELT has license restrictions) the above 9 SV detection algorithms can be run using a Singularity image container built using the Definition file (mopline.def or mopline-rkylx89.def.txt) included in the package.
 We expect to be run INSurVeylor using Singularity image file (https://github.com/kensung-lab/INSurVeyor/releases) specific to INSurVeylor or installed using conda
 An image file (e.g., mopline.sif) can be obtained using one of the following:
 ```
 sudo singularity build mopline.sif mopline.def